evgenyneu/evgenii.com/files/2016/09/ridiculous_strawberry_picking/the_complete_code.md

     if (isEarthDead()) {
       physics.state.paused = true;

-      var message = currentTemperatureCelsius > 10 ?
-"High global temperature caused some of the water to evaporate and create a runaway greenhouse effect.
-The temperature rose even higher, and all animal species living on the surface of the planet have become extinct." : "Low global temperature caused the shutdown of photosynthesis in plants.
+      var message =  "High global temperature caused some of the water to evaporate and create a runaway greenhouse effect.
+The temperature rose even higher, and all animal species living on the surface of the planet have become extinct.";

+      if (currentTemperatureCelsius < 10) {
+        if (physics.currentSunMassRatio() === 0) { // Sun has been removed
+          message = "The absence of the Sun caused the shutdown of photosynthesis in plants and other organisms.
 All animal species living on the surface of the planet have become extinct.";
+        } else {
+          message = "Low global temperature caused the shutdown of photosynthesis in plants and other organisms.
+All animal species living on the surface of the planet have become extinct.";
+        }
+      }

       gameoverMessage.show(message);
       return;
     }